-In Europa League, it’s usually the teams that has been degraded from Champions League that are favorites to win the league.
-The 2018/19 season is no exception, with a team relegated after the Champions League’s group stage being the favourite to win at the odds of 7/5.
+In Europa League, it’s usually the teams that has been degraded from Champions League that are favourites to win the league.
+Usually, this is some of the bigger teams from leagues such as the Premier League, Bundesliga, La Liga or Serie A. As the 2018/19 season enters the round of 32, Chelsea is on top of the winner list to the odds of 4/1.

-There are also some interesting outsiders in the winner’s odds: Chelsea, Arsenal and Sevilla – who’d give great profit if they were to win!
+There are also some interesting outsiders in the winner’s odds: Arsenal, Napoli and Inter – who’d give great profit if they were to win!
 They are of course also extra keen on winning the place in Champions League next season.
-Guessing which team will win Europa League is of course not easy – and a place for Champions League for the winner’s is of course a great motivation for the teams.
+The competition in Europa League is tough – and a place for Champions League for the winner’s is of course a great motivation for the teams.

 How Europa League 2018/19 will end according to the winner’s odds

 The schedule for Europa League can be divided into four stages: qualification for the group stage, the group stage, playoffs and the final.
 The qualification for the group stage consists of three regular qualifying rounds, followed by a play-off.
 In each round during the qualification the teams meets twice – once at home and once away.
 The teams then progresses from round to round before eventually reaching playoffs.
 There, the losing teams in each round will have to leave the tournament.

 The schedule for Europa League follows the Champions League, with the difference being that the matches are played on Thursdays.
 In some exceptional cases, matches can also be played on Thursdays and Wednesdays – but the matches are in general only played on Thursdays.

 Europa League and its schedule starts in mid-June, when the first qualification round is played.
 During the summer, two more qualifying rounds will be played – as well as a final play-off to the group stage.
 The first round of the group stage is played in September.
 The schedule spans over six rounds, and the group stage ends in early December.